SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Getting Started With Selenium-WebDriver
 ---------------------------------------
-WebDriver is a tool for automating testing web applications, and in particular to verify that they work as expected.
-It aims to provide a friendly API that's easy to explore and understand, easier to use than the Selenium-RC (1.0) API, which will help make your tests easier to read and maintain.
+WebDriver is a tool for automating web application testing, and in particular to verify that they work as expected.
+It aims to provide a friendly API that's easy to explore and understand, easier to use than the Selenium-RC (1.0) API, which will help to make your tests easier to read and maintain.
 It's not tied to any particular test framework, so it can be used equally well in a unit testing or from a plain old "main" method.
 This section introduces WebDriver's API and helps get you started becoming